mrmdlab/Segmenthor/Tutorial.md

 ### save mask
 - Data must follow BIDS specification, must include `session` folder.
 If the NIfTI file you drag and open isn't from a BIDS data folder, you won't be able to save the mask correctly.
-- mask will be saved to `derivatives` folder under your BIDS data folder
+- mask will be saved to `derivatives/masks` folder under your BIDS data folder

 ### hotkeys
 | hotkey      | explanation                                               |